-Short-term employee benefits
+Short-term and other long-term employee benefits

 Short-term employee benefits are recognised at the undiscounted amount of the benefits expected to be paid as and when employees rendered the services.
 All short-term employee benefits are recognised as an expense unless another HKFRS requires or permits the inclusion of the benefit in the cost of an asset.